 Taking what you learned about UDL and starting with the WHY of Learning, this post shares how you can use the “Me as a Learner” form to help understand how learners learn best.
 Then learners can create a Learner Profile with Strengths, Competencies, Challenges, and Wishes along with words that best describe them.

-The Continuums for Voice, Choice, Engagement, and Ownership that were originally developed by Barbara Bray and Kathleen McClaskey have been updated as new derivatives developed by Bray along with graphics by Sylvia Duckworth.
+The Continuums for Voice, Choice, Engagement, Ownership, and Motivation, originally developed by Barbara Bray and Kathleen McClaskey, have been updated with new derivatives developed by Bray, along with graphics by Sylvia Duckworth.
+The derivatives focus on how learners learn best.
 You can access the updated graphics and content using the links below.

 Spectrum of Voice: Developing Self-Regulation, Autonomy, and Agency